Chart Color Schemes

 Household Composition

-Peregian Beach - Marcus Beach features high concentrations of group households, with a fairly typical median household size
+Peregian Beach - Marcus Beach features high concentrations of group households, with a lower-than-average median household size

 Family households comprise 70.8% of all households, including 30.2% couples with children, 32.2% couples without children, and 7.7% single parent families.
 Non-family households account for the remaining 29.2%, with lone person households at 25.0% and group households comprising 3.9%.
-The median household size is 2.4 people, which matches the average for the Rest of Qld.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households